michaelneuder/optimistic-relay-documentation/towards-epbs.md

 we aim to converge to a system that looks quite similar to [existing](https://ethresear.ch/t/two-slot-proposer-builder-separation/10980) [proposals](https://ethresear.ch/t/single-slot-pbs-using-attesters-as-distributed-availability-oracle/11877) for ePBS.

 ### Rationale
-1. **Agility** — Approach the protocol upgrade as suggested by Justin in the [Censorship Panel](https://www.youtube.com/watch?v=Z9VCdiSPJEQ&t=2729s) at SBC 2022.
+1. **Agility** — We aim to approach this protocol upgrade as suggested by Justin in the [Censorship Panel](https://www.youtube.com/watch?v=Z9VCdiSPJEQ&t=2729s) at SBC.
 To front-load the
 R&D effort, we can iterate quickly by experimenting with a portion of existing relays, builders, and validators to reduce uncertainty and risk around full ePBS.
-There are tradeoffs between ePBS and `mev-boost` as highlighted by Barnabé at [Devconnect 2022](https://youtu.be/jQjBNbEv9Mg?t=943) and in [Notes on PBS](https://barnabe.substack.com/i/82304191/market-structure-and-allocation-mechanism).
-Through this roadmap we explore the design space between the two ends of the spectrum.
+There are tradeoffs between ePBS and `mev-boost` as highlighted by Barnabé at [Devconnect](https://youtu.be/jQjBNbEv9Mg?t=943) and in [Notes on PBS](https://barnabe.substack.com/i/82304191/market-structure-and-allocation-mechanism).
+Through this roadmap we explore the design space between the two ends of the spectrum, without fully committing upfront to ePBS.
-2. **Inevitability** — At [Devconnect 2022](https://www.youtube.com/watch?v=OD54WfVuDWw&t=818s), Vitalik noted that with Danksharding, some separation becomes mandatory because bandwidth requirements for large blocks exceed what is within reach of a home-staker.
-This roadmap allows us to progress the research discussion by implementing (with feedback from the community) changes to the existing `mev-boost` architecture to see how they function in practice.
+2. **Inevitability** — At [Devconnect](https://www.youtube.com/watch?v=OD54WfVuDWw&t=818s), Vitalik noted that with Danksharding, some builder separation becomes mandatory because bandwidth requirements for large blocks exceed what is within reach of a home-staker.
+This roadmap allows us to progress the research discussion by examining how different mechanisms work in practice.
-This increases our understanding of how the block building market could behave in ePBS.
 3. **Accessibility** — By presenting relay data and designing the optimistic architecture in the open, we increase visibility into the existing block building market.
 This helps answer research questions (e.g., [ROP-0](https://efdn.notion.site/ROP-0-Timing-games-in-Proof-of-Stake-385f0f6279374a90b52bf380ed76a85b)) and allows independent relays stay competitive with vertically integrated Builder-Relays.
-Additionally, optimistic relaying actually reduces the hardware and networking [resources](https://collective.flashbots.net/t/ideas-for-incentivizing-relays/586) required for a current relay to be competitive, lowering the barrier of entry.
+Additionally, optimistic relaying actually reduces the hardware and networking [resources](https://collective.flashbots.net/t/ideas-for-incentivizing-relays/586) required for a relay to be competitive, lowering the barrier of entry.